Ketouem/route53-domain-pointer/README.md

 route53-domain-pointer
 ===

-Update a route53 record set with the current public IP.
+Update a route53 record set with the current public IP address.
+Can be useful when you want to access your home resources and your ISP keep changing your IP address.

 # Requirements